tombresee/Pyscript_Examination/index.md

 ### <font color='#00274C'>What is Pyscript ?</font>

 PyScript does **not** require any development environment other than a web browser (be safe and use Chrome).
-It allows writing webesites in python.
+It allows writing websites in python.

 * <https://pyscript.net/>
 * <https://github.com/pyscript>